Moinketroa/Redirectr-front/README.md

 yarn global add @angular/cli
 yarn install

-## Development server
+## Run

-Run the Redirectr API
+First, run the Redirectr API

-Run `ng serve` or `yarn run start` for a dev server.
+Then run `ng serve` or `yarn run start`.
 Navigate to `http://localhost:4242/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding